Vyral/cory-lauer/_posts/2019-04-02-your-1st-quarter-real-estate-market-update.md

 To start off our latest market update, we’ll be answering everyone’s biggest question: Are we in a seller’s market or a buyer’s market?

-**Well, I think we’re in neither—we’re in a balanced market.** Here’s why:
+**Well, I think we're not in either—we’re in a balanced market.** Here’s why:

 **1. Sales are virtually identical.** We’ve had the same amount of sales from the fourth quarter of 2018 to the first quarter of 2019.
 If it wasn’t for January, which is typically a slow month, we wouldn’t see any difference in the number of sales.